kantega/htmx-workshop/README.md

 ## Run the application

-Spring MVC: go to the folder `java` and run `mvn spring-boot:run` or use the run-button in your editor.
+Spring MVC: In a terminal, go to the folder `java` and run `mvn spring-boot:run` or use the run-button in your editor.
 Then open a browser and go to http://localhost:8080

-ASP.NET: go to the folder `dotnet` and run `dotnet watch` to get hot-reload on changes made to Razor files.
+ASP.NET: In a terminal, go to the folder `dotnet` and run `dotnet watch` to get hot-reload on changes made to Razor files.
 A browser should open automatically when the application is finished building.

 ## Exercise 1 - Dynamic "Add to cart"